 |Support||You will get assistance at the WordPress forum.
 You also have so many resources online, including the ever-dependable Google.|

-Our table above has highlighted the main differences between the two platforms.
+In addition, our table above has highlighted the main differences between the two platforms.
 We would recommend that you go with WordPress.org, which is the self-hosted platform if you are thinking of making money from your website.
 For the rest of this article will focus on WordPress.org, so read on for more information.

 4. Steps to Setting up a WordPress.Org